martrip/single-cell_classification/README.md

 </p>

 Two datasets were generated, and they both are denoted as a “Train Dataset”, and these will be used as a training dataset for the supervised models.
 Ten percent of the original dataset is randomly selected, and this is unbalanced data.
-This “Train Dataset” is split into 80% and 20%, train and test dataset to train the supervised model, respectively.
+This “Train Dataset” is split into 80% and 20%, train and test dataset to train the supervised model, respectively. <br>

 In a similar fashion, another “Train Dataset” is un-randomly selected from the original dataset and it is 10% of the original amount of data.
 The un-random dataset was selected based on the first order of data in the given file.